FreeOnlineUser/ma-cross-prevention/README.md

 ## Author

-Concept and implementation by Brad Selph.
+Concept and implementation by Free Online User.

 ---